rmanocha/linear-nvim/README.md

 # Linear plugin for NeoVim

+## The problem
+You're working on a project where issues are managed in [Linear](https://linear.app/karma-horizons).
+You want to browse issues assigned to you, read their description and copy the git branch name, all from within NeoVim using keyboard shortcuts.
+In addition, you want to be able to quickly create issues, also from within your editor.
+These are the usecases linear-nvim is designed for.

 ## Installation
 * neovim 0.8.0+ required
 * Install using your favorite plugin manager.
 I'm using lazy.nvim in this case